FAQs Updated 10/4/20

-Absences need to be followed by an excuse note within 3 day of return from the days the child missed.
+Absences need to be followed by an excuse note within three (3) days after returning to school from the days the child missed.
 The note must include the date(s) of the absence, reason for missing, and a parent signature.
 Excessive absences and tardiness may result in a court hearing and/or fines for the parents.

-If your child is going to be absent for religious reasons, please notify Ms. Cano in advance of the absence and provide a letter from your place of worship.
+If your child is going to be absent for religious reasons, please notify Mr. Hernandez in advance of the absence and provide a letter from your place of worship.

 Can I have lunch with my child?